adopt a retired maine coon

 Every cat matures at different times.
 Once a cat has reached 2 to 3 years old,they should be able to produce kittens.
 If this goal isn’t accomplished, or there are multiple attempts at mating without success, then the cat will be retired.

-These are just some of the few reasons, certainly not all of them, that a breeder will retire their breeding cats.
+These are just a few reasons a breeder will retire their breeding cats.
+Certainly, they are not all of them.

-If you’re interested in our retired Maine Coon cats for sale from Sassy Koonz, the best plan is to look through our active cats that are being used for breeding.
-If you see one you’re particularly interested in then fill out an application.
-Indicate on your application which cat you’re interested in.
-If you’re approved, we’ll make a note to contact you when that cat is retiring.
+If you’re interested in our retired Maine Coon cats for sale from Sassy Koonz, take a look at our active cats first.
+Please review them initially.
+These cats are being used for breeding.
+If you are curious about our retired Maine Coon cats, consider viewing our active cats.
+If you see one you’re particularly interested in then fill out an application and request a specific adult. .
+If you’re selected, we’ll contact you when that cat is retiring.

 Benefits of Adopting a Maine Coon Retiree

-There’s no doubt that Maine Coon kittens are full of energy and are a little more demanding of attention that an adult.
-Depending on your lifestyle and commitment to raising a young cat, a Maine Coon Retiree might be a better option for you.
+There’s no doubt that Maine Coon kittens are full of energy.
+They are a little more demanding of attention than an adult.
+Your lifestyle and commitment to raising a young cat are important.
+Based on these factors, a Maine Coon Retiree might be a better option for you.

 Here are some benefits of adopting an adult or Retired Maine Coon: